valerii-smirnov/flex-made-query-analizer/Readme.md

 ---

-To run unit test with coverage run command `make test` from the root of the project.
+To run unit test with coverage in dockerized mode, run command `make test` from the root of the project.
+To run unit test with coverage in local mode, run command `make test-local` from the root of the project.

 ---